ronfessahaie/A-List-of-SQL-Server-Commands/README.md

 # A-List-of-SQL-Server-Commands-and-Operators
-This is a repository of T-SQL Commands.
+This is a stduy guide for those learning T-SQL. <WORK IN PROGRESS>

 ### -DDL Commands

 ### -DML Commands